Archx0Mas/Archx0Mas.github.io/_posts/2025-07-15-investing.md

 ---

 ##The biggest investment is investing in yourself and then managing the net income is your key to your next achievement.

-Note: Net worth is not net income, having net worth of 6 figures doesn't mean im taking 6 figures per year.
+Note: Net worth is not net income, having net worth of 6 figures doesn't mean you are taking 6 figures per year.
 It's the total worth of assets - liabilities.

 Building wealth at 26 years old in Albania is quite difficult.
 The average salary is around $750 per month, and in a country with limited financial opportunities, it can take decades to reach your first 6 figures net worth.
 For me, it took four years — not including the years I spent studying before landing my first tech job.

 If you're a young employee like me, your biggest challenge will be managing your income.
-With inflation rising every year and rent prices constantly increasing, it becomes nearly impossible for anyone aged 22-28 to afford their first home.
+With inflation rising every year and rent prices constantly increasing, it becomes nearly impossible for anyone that is young to afford their first home.

 NOTE: This isn’t a financial guide, a consulting service, or one of those “make $100K from home” courses 😂.
 I'm simply sharing how I reached a personal milestone: building a net worth of over $100K without any debt by the age of 26.
 Most people my age are just starting their careers after university and are still searching for a decent-paying job.